Listen to the Fatherly Podcast

-EPISODE SEVEN: Mark Barden of Sandy Hook Promise on His Son, Daniel Barden
+EPISODE 7: Mark Barden, founder of Sandy Hook Promise, on His Son, Daniel Barden

-This episode we visit John Legend, producer, musician, activist, father of Luna and husband of Chrissy.
-Legend opens up about his own childhood, the dangers of misunderstanding the history and making his daughter giggle.
+This episode we visit John Legend, producer, musician, activist, father of Luna, and husband of Chrissy.
+Legend opens up about his own childhood, the dangers of misunderstanding history, and making his daughter giggle.
 Also Fatherly’s science editor on the longtail effect of crappy parenting.